Student Loan Repayments: What You Need to Know

 woman smiling at camera while holding calculator

-Student loan repayment plans continue to evolve in 2025, with ongoing legal, political, and administrative changes creating uncertainty for millions of borrowers.
-While some programs remain in place, others are on hold and at risk of being rolled back.
+Student loan repayment plans continue to evolve, with ongoing legal, political, and administrative changes creating uncertainty for millions of borrowers.
+While some programs remain in place, others are on hold or have been rolled back.
 Read on for a summary of what you need to know.
 You can also create a free account with Savi, NASW's student debt partner, to stay up to date with the latest information.

-Though no immediate action is required, borrowers hoping to avoid further interest accumulation may consider switching to an active repayment plan, such as Income-Based Repayment (IBR).
-You can explore your repayment options and make changes directly through your Savi account.
+Borrowers will need to switch to an active repayment plan, such as Income-Based Repayment (IBR).
+You can explore your repayment options and make changes directly through your Savi account at NASW.bysavi.com.

-For borrowers working in public service — including roles in government and nonprofit organizations — the Public Service Loan Forgiveness (PSLF) program continues to be a critical pathway to student loan forgiveness.
-To qualify, borrowers must work full-time for a qualifying employer, make 120 qualifying monthly payments under an eligible repayment plan (such as Income-Based Repayment or Pay As You Earn), and ensure their employment is properly certified with the Department of Education.
+For borrowers working in public service, including roles in government and nonprofit organizations, the Public Service Loan Forgiveness (PSLF) program is not under direct threat of being repealed and continues to be the best path to full forgiveness.
+To qualify, borrowers must work full-time (or 30+ hours/week) for a PSLF-eligible employer, make 120 qualifying monthly payments under an eligible repayment plan, and ensure their employment is properly certified with the Department of Education.

 Growing Risk of Default and Collections